-As of May 28, 2022, we employed 447 individuals, which included 411 full-time individuals and 36 part-time individuals.
-Of these, 287 full-time and 19 part-time were located in the United States and 124 full-time and 17 part-time were located internationally.
-All of our employees are non-union and we consider our relationships with our employees to be good.
+As of May 27, 2023, we employed 485 individuals, which included 451 full-time individuals and 34 part-time individuals.
+Of these, 329 full-time and 15 part-time were in the United States and 122 full-time and 19 part-time were located internationally.
+All of our employees are non-union.

-The Company offers employees a competitive compensation program, designed to recognize and reward both individual and company performance, which includes a base pay, variable compensation programs, and health, wellbeing and retirement programs to meet the needs of our employees.
-The health, safety and wellness of our employees is a priority.
-In light of COVID-19, many of our employees work from home whenever possible and additional safety measures were implemented for employees continuing critical on-site work.
+The Company offers employees a competitive compensation program, designed to recognize and reward both individual and company performance, which includes a base pay, variable compensation programs, and health, well being and retirement programs to meet the needs of our employees.